 In this article, you’ve seen what is Forex trading.
 In the last chapter, we have introduced fundamental analysis and technical analysis.
 Expert traders never stop learning and continuously develop their skills.

 It’s almost impossible to cover everything FX can provide you with as there is so much to learn.
-We recommend dedicating some time to practice different trades in a demo environment.
+This forex trading guide is your starting point.
+We recommend dedicating some time to practicing different trades in a demo environment.
 Most brokers offer demo accounts that you can use before moving on to live accounts.